-In shukto recipe, apart from bitter gourd (uchche or korola), drumsticks (sojna danta), raw bananas (kacha kola), raw papayas (kacha pepe), sweet potatoes, beans, brinjals, potatoes are used, even a few more vegetables can be added in this bengali dish, i.e, raddish or muloo, bottle gourd or lau, ridge gourd or jhinge, etc. Dal er bori (means Lentil dumplings in english and dal badi in hindi ) is one more important ingredient for making this traditional Bengali shukto or sukto recipe.
-These fried dal er bori enhance the taste twice of this recipe.
+In shukto recipe, apart from bitter gourd (uchche, korola or karela), drumsticks (sojna danta), raw bananas (kacha kola), raw papayas (kacha pepe), sweet potatoes, brinjals, raddish or muloo, potatoes are also used.
+Even a few more vegetables can be added to this dish, i.e., flat beans(seem), bottle gourd or lau, ridge gourd or jhinge, etc. Dal er bori (called Lentil Dumplings in English and Dal Badi in Hindi) is one more important ingredient if want to make a traditional shukto (sukto) recipe.
+These fried dal er bori enhance the taste dish twice.

-Though by following my mom’s recipe, here I’ve used mustard and poppy seeds (paste) too.
-The addition of milk brings its creaminess, ghee and special bhaja masala creating a wonderful aroma in this shukto recipe.
-Many of us use wild celery seeds (called radhuni in bengali language) paste or powder form at the beginning of cooking this recipe, but I prefer to use it later, which tastes awesome.
-Moreover, I’ve used some simple tricks to make this recipe more flavourful and delicious like “bengali biye barir shukto” and “Bengali restaurants shukto” recipe.
+Though by following my mom’s shukto recipe, here I have used mustard and poppy seeds (paste) too.
+Here the addition of milk brings a creamy white gravy, ghee, and special Bengali bhaja masala creating a wonderful aroma in this dish.
+Many of us use wild celery seeds (radhuni) paste or powder at the beginning of cooking this recipe, but I prefer to use it later, which tastes awesome.
+Moreover, I have used some simple tricks to make this recipe more flavourful and delicious compared to “bengali biye barir shukto” and “Bengali restaurants shukto” recipe.

-Though shukto is a popular Bengali dish for years but doesn’t have any clear idea about the origin of this recipe.
-Bengalis from West Bengal to Assam to Bangladesh have different traditional niramish recipes and shukto is one of them and common preparation to our bengali kitchen.
-So both Bangla (east and west) have this common dish with the same version, the only difference is, we call it shukto or sukto and it is popular as shuktoni among the Bangladeshi people in their Bengali dialect.
+Though shukto has been a popular Bengali dish for years but does not have a clear idea about the origin of this recipe.
+Bengalis from West Bengal to Assam to Bangladesh have different traditional niramish recipes and shukto is one of them and a common preparation in our Bengali kitchen.
+Both Bangla (East and West) have this common dish with the same version, the only difference is, that we call it shukto or sukto and it is popular as “shuktoni” among the Bangladeshi people in their Bengali dialect.

-Stay with me till the end of this recipe if you love shukto and get to know each and every secret about this traditional niramish Bengali dish.
-Try this recipe at home and don’t forget to let me know your valuable feedback by writing it down in the comment section below.
+Stay with me till the end of this recipe if you love shukto and get to know each and every secret in detail about this traditional niramish Bengali dish.
+Try this dish at home and don’t forget to let me know your valuable feedback by writing it down in the comment section below.